scriptzteam/PieceOfShit.PutinWar/README.md

 # PieceOfShit.PutinWar
 ```
 #OpRussia & #OpBelarus - We check uptime status for sites which being attacked by the people and #Anonymous
-by high amount of request traffic and DDoS.
+sending high amount of request traffic and DDoS.
 The longer they are down the better!
 ```